 The how is also something that is very unique to growth product management.
 The diagram above shows that there's actually a lot of different roles on a growth team.
 Traditionally, you have growth engineers, growth marketers, and specifically the growth PM is the one that works in the product management function on this team.

-Some frameworks: growth metrics and ecosystem
+Growth metrics and ecosystem frameworks

 There are some frameworks to cover here.
 Whenever we talk about growth, for a product or growth for a company, we have to talk about metrics, that's just necessary.